Naanayam

 Naanayam is a 2010 Indian Tamil-language heist thriller film written and directed by Shakti Soundar Rajan in his directorial debut.
 Produced by Atharsh Capital Film Works, the film stars Prasanna, Sibiraj, S. P. Balasubrahmanyam, Ramya Raj, and debutante Yasmin.
-The film's songs were composed by James Vasanthan, and the score was by Thaman.
-The film released on 14 January 2010 to mixed reviews.
-It marked the last Tamil film of Ramya Raj.
+The songs were composed by James Vasanthan, and the score was by Thaman S. The film released on 14 January 2010.

 Plot

-Ravi (Prasanna) is an electronics engineer who introduces himself as a youthful guy who aspires to become a businessman.
-He meets Viswanath (S. P. Balasubrahmanyam), the CEO of Trust Bank, in a golf course when he fights to grab a bag belonging to Viswanath from a stranger.
+Ravi is an electronics engineer who aspires to become a businessman.
+He meets Viswanath, the CEO of Trust Bank, on a golf course when he fights to grab Viswanath's bag from a stranger.
 Ravi saves Viswanath and chases the stranger.
-He is unable to catch the man but gets a glimpse of his face.
-Viswanath thanks Ravi, offers him a job in his bank, and assures to provide a loan of Rs.
+He is unable to catch the man, but glimpses his face.
+Viswanath thanks Ravi, offers him a job at his bank, and assures him that he will provide a loan of Rs.
 2 crores to start his own business.
 The bank promotes its new branch as the "world's safest bank" with the security locker designed by Ravi.
-Ravi works in Trust Bank for five years, but his loan approval gets rejected so many times despite Viswanath's attempts to get it approved.
+Ravi works at Trust Bank for five years, but his loan approval gets rejected so many times despite Viswanath's attempts to get it approved.

-Ravi meets a divorced news reporter Nandhini (Ramya Raj) in a golf club.
+Ravi meets a divorced news reporter Nandhini in a golf club.
 They become friends, and slowly, love blossoms between them.
-However, Ravi, once during his date with Nandhini, is attacked by Nandhini's ex-husband Raghu.
+However, during his date with Nandhini, Ravi is attacked by Nandhini's ex-husband Raghu.
 Ravi counterattacks Raghu and goes home.
-At home, Ravi meets Fareed (Sibiraj), who tells that Ravi killed Raghu and there are evidences to prove.
+At home, Ravi meets Fareed, who says that Ravi killed Raghu and there are evidences to prove it.
 Fareed also kidnaps Nandhini.
 Ravi is confident that he did not kill Raghu, but he has to obey the words of helping rob the bank to save himself and Nandhini.

 Fareed says that he is an ex-employee of Trust Bank and was fired by Viswanath for fund mismanagement.
-As a result, he wants to take revenge on Viswanath by robbing Trust Bank (which will negatively impact its trustworthiness) and also wants Ravi to help him as he is the one behind the safety system design.
-Ravi and Fareed plan to rob the bank, which has infrared lasers and a four-leveled lock system vault.
-Meanwhile, Ravi records the conversations going on between them and hands the recording to his assistant Devaki to save himself.
+As a result, he wants to take revenge on Viswanath by robbing Trust Bank (which will negatively impact its trustworthiness) and also wants Ravi to help him, as he is the one behind the safety system design.
+Ravi and Fareed plan to rob the bank, which has infrared lasers and a four-level lock system vault.
+Meanwhile, Ravi records the conversations and hands them to his assistant Devaki to save himself.
 Ravi demands Rs.
-2 Crore, the photographic evidences of the murder from the robbers before the theft.
+2 Crore, the photographic evidence of the murder from the robbers before the theft.
 Fareed initially gives it but takes it back and gives Ravi another bag similar to it.